gstarr/canceled.club/README.md

 # canceled.club
-A club of the canceled!
+A website people will always like!